AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/sites-stores-store-views.md

 - Larger index tables increase time required to complete indexing operations [Price index].
 - Increased time to retrieve application configuration degrades storefront response time for non-cached catalog pages.
-- Increased response time to complete Save operations in the Admin since the data is saved separately for each website.
+- Significant increases in the time required to complete Save operations in the Admin since the data is saved separately for each website.

 ## Additional information